 The deployment of two CHP investigative teams was designed to concentrate efforts in areas of the state experiencing a high vehicle theft rate and exhibiting a significant probability of illegal export operations.
 The team's goals are to increase investigation and prosecution of economic vehicle theft, and investigate the exportation of stolen vehicles and component parts.
 The Northern FEAR team investigates the exportation of stolen vehicles and component parts at the Ports of Oakland and San Francisco.
-The Southern FEAR team investigates the exportation of stolen vehicles and component parts across the United States and Mexico border and via the Ports of Los Angeles, Long Beach, and Hueneme.
+The Southern FEAR team investigates the exportation of stolen vehicles and component parts at the Ports of Oakland and San Francisco.
+The Southern FEAR team investigates the exportation of stolen vehicles and we component parts at the Ports of Los Angeles, Long Beach, and Hueneme.